rssalessio/rssalessio.github.io/index.md

 I am a researcher in Reinforcement Learning and Control methodology.
 Currently a Postdoc at Boston University, where I'm advised by Prof. Pacchiano Aldo.

 - I have a Ph.D. in Electrical Engineering from KTH Royal Insitute of Technology (Stockholm), where I was supervised by Prof. Proutiere Alexandre at the Division of Decision and Control Systems.
-MSc in Automation and Control Engineering (Politecnico di Milano) and BSc in Computer Science Engineering (University of Genoa).

 - Due to my past experiences, and interests, I have a versatile background, with both theoretical and practical expertise.
-I also have extensive experience in managing projects and heterogeneous teams.

 - Programming languages: Python, C, C++

 ## Research Interests